EvaGraceSmith/Reading-Notes/201/class-03.md

 ### Learn JS- Arrays.
 Operators and Expressions.
 Conditionals.
 Loops

 What data types can you store inside of an Array?

+* primitives=(boolean, number, string, null, undefined) and object (6 total)

-Is the people array a valid JavaScript array?
+Is the people array a valid JavaScript array? *yes*

 If so, how can I access the values stored?
 If not, why?

+* console.log(people);

  const people = [['pete', 32, 'librarian', null], ['Smith', 40, 'accountant', 'fishing:hiking:rock_climbing'], ['bill', null, 'artist', null]];

 List five shorthand operators for assignment in javascript and describe what they do.

+* The addition assignment operator (+=) adds the value of the right operand to a variable and assigns the result to the variable.
+* The subtraction assignment operator (-=) subtracts the value of the right operand from a variable and assigns the result to the variable.
+* The multiplication assignment operator (*=) multiplies a variable by the value of the right operand and assigns the result to the variable.
+* The division assignment operator (/=) divides a variable by the value of the right operand and assigns the result to the variable.
+* The remainder assignment operator (%=) divides a variable by the value of the right operand and assigns the remainder to the variable.

 Read the code below and evaluate the last expression and explain what the result would be and why.

  let a = 10;